 Waynflete relies on parent volunteers to assist with various mailings throughout the year.
 Stuffing envelopes for a few hours is a quick and easy way to make a difference in the life of the school while also getting to know other parents.

-To volunteer in the Development and Alumni Relations, please contact Kelsey Robinov.
+To volunteer with Development and Alumni Relations, please contact Kelsey Robinov.

 The Waynflete Gear Store is looking for your volunteer help!
-We need help staffing the store, sell items at day and evening school events, and sell gear at sporting events at the Fore River Fields.
+We need help selling gear at day and evening school events and at sporting events at the Fore River Fields.
 Opportunities are available throughout the school year.
 Please contact Renee Bourgeois to volunteer.